slackapi/node-slack-sdk/docs/_tutorials/local_development.md

 ## Setting up interactive components
 If you want to use features like buttons, select menus, datepickers, dialogs, or message actions, you'll need to enable interactivity.

-> Interactive components use the `@slack/interactive-messages` package
+> The `@slack/interactive-messages` package is used for Interactive Components

 Start by clicking **Interactive Components** on the left sidebar.
 Once you flip the switch, you'll see a textbox labeled **Request URL**.